cybertraining-dsc/fa20-523-323/project/project.md

 To demonstrate a working knowledge of machine learning on big data, as well as to contribute discussion to big data applications in the tourism industry, a hotel price predictor will be attempted.
 Using a variety of features that describe in detail a series of hotel stays over the previous 3 years, linear regression will be used to predict hotel price trends over the course of a year.
 Hotel prices are dependent on many factors, so it may be necessary to create an interactive model so the user can view personalized predictions for their specific needs.
 ## 2. DataSets
-The dataset is available from Kagle and is titled hotel_bookings [2].[^second]  This dataset was previously part of a small competition on the site, and because of this has multiple existing contributions.
+The dataset is available from Kagle and is titled hotel_bookings.csv [2].[^second]  This dataset was previously part of a small competition on the site, and because of this has multiple existing contributions.
 However, from brief analysis it seems that the application of linear regression to user specific requirements is novel.
+Atributes of the data set collected after analysis:
+* Shape (119390,32)
+* Shape w/ duplicates removed (87396,32)
+* Three categories contain null values (country,agent, and company)

+Country describes the origin of the traveler, agent describes the ID of the travel agency, and company describes the ID of the company paying for the trip.
+These factors do not make significant contributions to the price of a hotel room and were included for administrative purposes.
+As a result, these categories will be removed entirely.
+Further analysis shows that although the number of babies as guests was tracked, no travlers had babies so this category may be removed.
+Aditionally "days in waiting list can be removed" as it is also not useful for this purpose.
+Therefore, the final data set:
+*Shape (87396,27)
 The size of the data set has not been established, but it contains 3 years worth of data on two flavors of hotel (city and resort).
 Along with each reservation is 38 attributes that give more detail into how the average daily rate was arrived at.
 Further dataset analysis must be completed to determine which of the 38 attributes are of interest.
 This section will continue to be updated.

 ## 3. Methodology/Process